ruchit1131/Movie-Bucket/README.md

 ## ABOUT
-  This is a MERN stack app. html-pdf node module is used to convert html code to PDF file.
-The Frontend react app is a form in which you can enter your details.
-By default the watermark will appear above.
-To remove it just check 'Remove Watermark' box.
-The client(Frontend) sends the form data to the server(Backend) which uses the data to make an HTML document.The HTML document is rendered to PDF format and sotred on the server.
-The client requests the saved PDF and saves it in the storage of the user.
+  This is a CRUD MERN stack app.
+You can add movies to your movies' bucket(i.e list of what movies you want to watch), delete them,mark them as watched, move to favourites, unfavourite, etc.
+  You can search movie information and get all the information about the movie - rating, actors, plot, poster, language, etc. You can read the plot and watch the trailer of the movie and if you want to watch ir, add it to your movies' bucket in just a click!
+You can prioritize your movies' bucket and add directly to favourites.
+If you delete a movie by accident, you can restore it from the bin.
+No need to fill up the registration form, just click on Google login and login with your Google email.
+You will not be logged out if you close the app in your browser.
+Your password is encrypted.

 ## FEATURES

-  + Resume uses stylish fonts and icons.
-  + 11 different styles available.
-  + Custom style your content using html and css.
-E.g "This is &lt;b&gt; bold &lt;/b&gt; text" will render like  "This is <b> bold </b> text".
-  + Add links to github, liknedin, twitter, kaggle, and your own website.
+  + Search movie and get all information about the movie: IMDB rating, Number of votes, Rating, Duration, Language, Gerne, Language, Release date, Poster, Plot, Director, Actors and the trailer of the movie.
+  + Add movies manually as well as from the list of searched movies.
+  + You can look in the bin if you deleted the movie accidentaly.
+  + Google Login
-  + Add links to projects.
+  + Add movies to favourites.
+  + Mark them watched or unwathced.
 <br/><br/>

 ## Setup

 ### Using Command Line

-  + Clone the git repo using "git clone https://github.com/ruchit1131/Resume-Maker-App.git"
+  + Clone the git repo using "git clone https://github.com/ruchit1131/Movie-Bucket.git"
-  + Move to the git directory using "cd Resume-Maker-App"
+  + Move to the git directory using "cd Movie-Bucket"
-  + Change branch to v1.0.1 using "git checkout v1.0.1"
+  + Change branch to v1.0.1 using "git checkout v1.0.0"
   + Install node_modules using "npm i"
   + Start the server using "nodemon index"
   + Go to http://localhost:5000 and the app should start working